ericraycodes/fcc-rqm-1.0-vite/README.md

 This is my first proper React project.

 This freeCodeCamp project's [example app](https://random-quote-machine.freecodecamp.rocks/) was used as a template, hence, the similarity.
 I might have looked into its HTML structure on devtools.
-However, I would not say I purposefully copied anything, except: the font-style, the href attribute (URI encoding, I did not know how to initially do this) of the <a> link element, and/or a little or more ideas I might have took.
+However, I would not say I purposefully copied anything, except: the font-style, the href attribute (URI encoding, I did not know how to initially do this) of the link element, and/or a little or more ideas I might have took.

+My goal is to keep the code simple.
+I did not break it into multiple components to avoid complexity on state management across different parts.

 This project is kept to mostly a single-component app only.
-This is because the <Footer /> component is rendered only once - on page load.
+This is because the *Footer* component is rendered only once - on page load.

-My goal is to keep the code simple.
-I did not break it into multiple components.
-This might have to cost more on complexity - because the parent component will have to re-render anyway due to state management across different levels of child elements.

 The window.console.log() is used because Vite does not run the console.log() on devtools.